Angelina Teny

-Angelina Jany Teny is a South Sudanese politician who served as Minister of Defence since March 2020.
+Angelina Jany Teny is a South Sudanese politician who served as minister of defence from March 2020 until her dismissal on 5 April 2023.
+She is the minister of interior in the South Sudan Revitalized Peace Agreement of South Sudan, signed in 2018 to end the 5-year civil war that started in 2013.

-She was previously a state minister of Energy and Mining in the Khartoum-based Government of National Unity between 2005 and 2010.
-She ran for election as governor of Unity State in April 2010 but was defeated in an election that she claimed was rigged.
+She was previously a state minister of energy and mining in the Khartoum-based Government of National Unity between 2005 and 2010.
+She ran for election as governor of Unity State in April 2010 but was defeated in an election that she claimed was fraudulent.

-Background

-Angelina Teny was born in 1953 in what is today Unity State, South Sudan.
-She was educated in Great Britain and speaks both English and Arabic fluently.

-Angelina Teny is one of the most prominent women politicians in South Sudan.
+Early life and career

-In November 2003, Angelina Teny facilitated a conference of South Sudanese women on "The House of Nationalities" held in Lokichokio a concept designed to foster peace and national unity through recognition of diversity.
+Teny was educated in Great Britain and speaks both English and Arabic fluently.
+In November 2003, she facilitated a conference of South Sudanese women on "The House of Nationalities" held in Lokichokio, with goal of fostering peace and national unity through recognition of diversity.